Can dogs eat raspberries?

 The full picture

 Raspberries are a healthy, low-calorie fruit high in antioxidants, fiber, and vitamin C — one of the better fruits for dogs.
 The small caveat is that raspberries contain trace natural xylitol — far below problematic levels in normal quantities, but a reason to keep portions modest.
 A small handful is fine; a whole punnet would be too many.
-Frozen raspberries make a great summer treat.
+Frozen raspberries make a great summer treat — or try gourmet dog treats from Bonne et Filou (US).

 Risks to watch for